microsoft/onnxruntime/docs/TVM_EP.md

 >>>
 ```
 Use `quit()` to exit from python interface.
-- LLVM: the compiler is not neccessary for pure ONNX Runtime installation but it is needed for TVM EP by default.
+- LLVM: the compiler is not necessary for pure ONNX Runtime installation but it is needed for TVM EP by default.
 ```cmd
 git clone --depth 1 --branch release/11.x https://github.com/llvm/llvm-project.git
 cmake -S llvm -B build -DLLVM_ENABLE_PROJECTS="clang;libcxx;libcxxabi" -DLLVM_TARGETS_TO_BUILD=X86 -Thost=x64 -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 17 2022"